ByteLock/ByteLock/README.md

 <h1 align="center">Welcome to my profile!</h1>
  <p>Hey there!
-Im Dennis, and I'm a fullstack programming, currently freelancing, but hoping to work for some startup in Cali.</p>
+Im Dennis, and I'm a fullstack programming, currently freelancing, but hoping to work for some startup in Cali</p>
+ <p>As of right now, I work with a few different types of programming languages, but I usually like working on backend development</p>

  <details>
     <summary><b>GitHub</b> Activity</summary>